Inzira117/Nasa-project/README.md

-# Getting Started with Create React App
+# Overview:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app lets users explore photos from active NASA’s Mars rovers like Perseverance and Curiosity.

 ## Available Scripts

-In the project directory, you can run:
+In the server ,then client directory, you can run: npm run dev

 ### `npm start`